 6. What this means specifically for Korean learners

-The korean language has its own challenges: new sounds, the korean alphabet (Hangul), honorifics, and different sentence order.
+The korean language has its own challenges: new sounds, the korean alphabet (Hangeul), honorifics, and different sentence order.

 A speaking-and-immersion first approach helps you: